 As a result, Agile often leaves little room for the human-centered processes practiced by UX designers.

 Working in a rigidly Agile environment can rob UX practitioners of the time they need to research, create, and validate their experience design.
-In the worst cases, designers regress to creating visuals without any substantial data from the end-users.
+In the worst cases, designers regress to creating visuals without substantial data from the end users.

-To overcome these challenges, designers must address the organizational factors that limit their ability to be human-centered.
+To overcome these challenges, designers must address the organizational factors limiting their human-centered ability.
 Here are the most common:

 A lack of buy-in

-If designers don’t have the backing of their development colleagues or executive leadership, then carving out additional time for research is a steep hill to climb.
+If designers don’t have the backing of their development colleagues or executive leadership, carving out additional research time is a steep hill to climb.

 This scenario isn’t uncommon.
-User experience design is rapidly growing in prominence, but it’s still widely misunderstood among business and engineering stakeholders.
+User experience design is growing rapidly but is still widely misunderstood among business and engineering stakeholders.